The measuring systems of the wire tension for the MEG II Drift Chamber by means of the resonant frequency technique: The measurement system

-The measurement system is shown in figure \ref{fig:meassyst} and is formed by the following elements: \begin{itemize} \item A sinusoidal High Voltage (from now on: HV) generator circuit with a A7505P CAEN chip; \item A sinusoidal Low Voltage (from now on: LV) generator (not shown in the figure), interfaced by means of a jack connector with the HV generator; \item a Ring type auto oscillator circuit for the measurement of the frequency variations; \item a Xilinx Spartan-3E FPGA to process the signals of the auto oscillator and of the LV generator and to handle the data; \item a group of HV switches to select the wires to measure; \item a USB port to interface the system with the DAQ computer; \item a group of connectors for power lines and test signals. \end{itemize}
+The measurement system is shown in figure \ref{fig:meassyst} and is formed by the following elements: \begin{itemize} \item A sinusoidal High Voltage (from now on: HV) generator circuit with a CAEN A7505P chip; \item A sinusoidal Low Voltage (from now on: LV) generator (not shown in the figure), interfaced by means of a jack connector with the HV generator; \item a Ring type auto oscillator circuit for the measurement of the frequency variations; \item a Xilinx Spartan-3E FPGA to process the signals of the auto oscillator and of the LV generator and to handle the data; \item a group of HV switches to select the wires to measure; \item a USB port to connect the system with the DAQ computer through a serial interface; \item a group of connectors for power lines and test signals. \end{itemize}

-The sinusoidal LV generator, controlled by the DAQ computer through an Ethernet connection, produces a $\left( 0 \div 4 \right)$ V amplitude and $\sim 50~{\rm Hz}$ frequency signal, which is used to modulate a high frequency ($\approx 40~{\rm MHz}$) signal, generated by means of an inverter chain.
-The LV signal is amplified from few V to $\sim 1~{\rm kV}$ in the HV generator and sent to the wire; the wire is then excited by a signal at the desired frequency of some tens of Hz and starts to oscillate, modifying the distance between the wire itself and the ground plane.
-The Ring type oscillator is connected to the wire under measurement; the combination between the oscillator, the wire and the ground plane is equivalent to a RC circuit, with two capacitances in series, that intrinsic of the oscillator and $C_{wg}$, as shown in figure~\ref{fig:eqcirc}.
+The sinusoidal LV generator, controlled by the DAQ computer through an Ethernet connection, produces a $\left( 0\textendash4 \right)$ V amplitude and $\sim50~{\rm Hz}$ frequency signal, which is used to modulate a high frequency ($\sim40~{\rm MHz}$) signal, generated by means of an inverter chain.
+The LV signal is amplified from a few V to $\sim1~{\rm kV}$ in the HV generator and sent to the wire; the wire is then excited by a signal at the desired frequency of some tens of Hz and starts to oscillate, modifying the distance between the wire itself and the ground plane.
+The Ring type oscillator is connected to the wire under measurement; the combination between the oscillator, the wire and the ground plane is equivalent to an RC circuit, with two capacitances in series, that intrinsic of the oscillator and $C_{wg}$, as shown in figure~\ref{fig:eqcirc}.